wix-incubator/async-flow/README.md

 ```javascript
 const flow = global.afManager.resolve('flow1');
 ```

-Please note that it's not possible to add to the same AFManager a second AsyncFlow of the same name.
-AFManager throws in that case an error.
+Please note that it's not possible to add a second AsyncFlow of the same name to the same AFManager, you'll get an error in that case.